duckdb/duckdb-web/docs/sql/data_types/numeric.md

 These represent the IEEE 754 special values "infinity", "negative infinity", and "not-a-number", respectively.
 (On a machine whose floating-point arithmetic does not follow IEEE 754, these values will probably not work as expected.)
 When writing these values as constants in an SQL command, you must put quotes around them, for example: `UPDATE table SET x = '-Infinity'`.
 On input, these strings are recognized in a case-insensitive manner.

+## Universally Unique Identifiers (`UUID`s)

+DuckDB supports universally unique identifiers (UUIDs) through the `UUID` type.
+These use 128 bits and are represented internally as `HUGEINT` values.
+When printed, they are shown with hexadecimal characters, separated by dashes as follows: `⟨8 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨12 characters⟩` (using 36 characters in total).
+For example, `4ac7a9e9-607c-4c8a-84f3-843f0191e3fd` is a valid UUID.

+To generate a new UUID, use the [`uuid()` utility function](../functions/utility#utility-functions).

 ## Functions

 See [Numeric Functions and Operators](../../sql/functions/numeric).